BenjaminTP/double-pendulum/README.md

 I was interested in seeing the chaotic behaviour of a double pendulum system, so I derived the equations of motion from the Euler-Lagrange equation, and numerically solved the ODEs with python.
 There were two things I wanted to see: the time-to-flip fractal, and how much of a difference a tiny variance will make for a trajectory over time.

 ### Time-to-Flip Fractal
-The time for the second pendulum to flip represented as a colour on a 2D grid with axes of the starting angles of each pendulum.
-This is produces a very well known fractal that shows the chaotic behaviour of the system.
-Even a tiny change results in completely different colours and the fractal forming.
+This plot shows the time for the second pendulum to flip, represented as a colour, on a 2D grid with axes of the starting angles of each pendulum.
+This produces a very well known fractal that shows the chaotic behaviour of the system.
+Even a tiny change in initial conditions results in completely different colours and the fractal forming.

 <img src="flip_fractal_higher_quality.png" width=75%>